WheteThunger/DroneHover/README.md

 - Allows RC drones to automatically hover in place when a player (who has permission) disconnects control at a computer station.
 - Does not apply if the drone is on the ground when the player disconnects control.

-Without this plugin, RC drones will fall to the ground when the controlling player disconnects.
+Without this plugin, RC drones will fall to the ground when the controlling player disconnects from the computer station.

 ## Permissions